caestradaa/real_estate_daproj/README.md

 ![alt text](https://github.com/caestradaa/real_estate_daproj/blob/main/Images/GEneral_Count.jpg "Count")

 - Offers distribution by type of property: For apartments, prices are concentrated between 255M and 540M with an average of 444M.
 For houses, between 400M and 950M with an average of 754M.
-And for the lots, prices are concentrated between 567M and 1800M with an average of 900 (boxplot).
+And for the lots, prices are concentrated between 567M and 1800M with an average of 900 (Boxplot).
 Clearly, most offers are postulated for apartments.
-This is consistent with the boom of apartment and residential complexes construction projects taking place in the city (DonutChart).
+This is consistent with the boom of apartment and residential complexes construction projects taking place in the city.

 ![alt text](https://github.com/caestradaa/real_estate_daproj/blob/main/Images/Boxplot_by_category.jpg "Boxplot: Distribution of offers by type of property")
 ![alt text](https://github.com/caestradaa/real_estate_daproj/blob/main/Images/DonutChart%20-%20Category%20analysis%202.png "Donut Chart: Analysis by Type of Property")